jpcrowther-cloud/midi-command-studio-docs/docs/controller-compatibility.md

 ## Behringer X-Touch Notes

-Behringer X-Touch One has a native profile in MIDI Command Studio.
+Behringer X-Touch One has a native profile in MIDI Command Studio and can be used in either `Native` or `MCU` protocol mode.

-- Use `Native` protocol when you want to map the X-Touch One controls directly.
-In Native mode, set the hardware to `MIDI` mode.
+Use `Native` protocol if you want to map the X-Touch One controls directly.
+In this mode, set the hardware to `MIDI`.

-- Use `MCU` protocol when you want Mackie-style channel strip behavior.
-In MCU mode, set the hardware to `MC Std`.
+Use `MCU` protocol if you want Mackie-style channel strip behavior.
+In this mode, set the hardware to `MC Std` and use the `Single fader` MCU layout.

-- In X-Touch One MCU mode, the CH1-CH8 channel buttons switch which channel strip the fader, pan encoder, Mute, Solo, and Rec controls belong to.
-- This lets one physical fader, one pan encoder, and the Mute/Solo/Rec buttons work across up to 8 channel-specific mappings in the same preset.
+In MCU mode, the CH1-CH8 channel buttons select which channel strip is controlled by the fader, pan encoder, Mute, Solo, and Rec buttons.
+This lets one physical fader, one pan encoder, and the Mute/Solo/Rec buttons work across up to 8 channel-specific mappings in the same preset.

-- Use `Single fader` MCU layout.
-The CH1-CH8 channel buttons are reserved for channel selection and cannot be mapped as normal controls.
+Because the CH1-CH8 buttons are used for channel selection in `Single fader` MCU layout, they cannot be mapped as normal controls.

 For Behringer X-Touch and other 8/9-fader MCU-style surfaces, use MCU mode for LCD and motorized fader feedback, then choose the `Multi fader` MCU layout in device feedback settings.